 In 2008, Colorado House Bill 1019 mandated that each school district and state Charter School Institute designate an employee or contractor to serve as a Child Welfare Education Liaison.
 The child welfare education liaisons collaborate with child placement agencies, county departments, the state department, and schools to ensure proper school placement, transfer and enrollment of foster children.
 The liaisons work with all parties to ensure a foster child remains in an educational situation that promotes stability.
 The law also requires schools to transfer education records within five school days and that the receiving school admits these children within five days of receipt of a student’s records.

-Child Welfare Education Liaison (CWEL) Resource
+Child Welfare Education Liaison (CWEL) Guidance

 - Frequently Asked Questions About Foster Care Education: This document was created in response to commonly asked questions around educational issues for youth in foster care.